-Any kind of hostile, violent, intimidating, threatening, or other aggressive conduct in the workplace will not be tolerated.
-This behavior may include pushing, hitting, or any type of potentially dangerous physical acts.
-You must not bring, possess, or use a weapon or anything intended to be used as a weapon to inflict harm, physical damage, or injury or for threatening or intimidation purposes into Company buildings.
-You must report any instance of violence, hostile behavior, or possession of weapons immediately.
+Any kind of hostile, violent, intimidating, threatening or other aggressive conduct in the workplace will not be tolerated.
+This behavior could include pushing, hitting, or any type of potentially dangerous physical acts.
+You must not bring, possess or use a weapon or anything intended to be used as a weapon to inflict harm or physical damage or injury or for threatening or intimidation purposes, into company buildings.
+You must report any instance of violence, hostile behavior or possession of weapons immediately.

-In a case of imminent danger, contact the police immediately.
+In a case of imminent danger contact the police immediately.